Uche-QA/Beginning/README.md

 # Beginning
-Getting a hang of Github
+Getting a hang of Github!